alazaroc/blog-web-code/_posts/2023-10-20-10-steps-to-prepare-any-aws-certification.md

 Avoid relying solely on studying tests or theory—you must know how to use the theory in practice!

-Yes, you can pass an AWS exam without the practice, but then, what is the point?
+Yes, you can pass an AWS exam without practice, but then, what is the point?
 You won't know how to do anything, and you'll likely forget everything...

 > 7/10: Read the recommended <kbd>whitepapers</kbd> for your certification
 {: .prompt-info }